How to Sell Your House Privately

 - Maximise curb appeal: although a presentable interior is essential, the exterior is the first thing the buyer sees.
 There are plenty of things you can do to spruce up this area, like painting your front door, adding some greenery and making sure wheelie bins are out of sight.

 - The cleaner the better: de-cluttering alone isn’t enough, it’s time for a deep clean.
 Clear out the utility room, get the windows done, and pay extra attention to the kitchen and bathrooms – a good scrub can make all the difference here.

 - Neutral décor is a blank canvas: it’s important for a potential buyer to be able to envision themselves in your property.
-If you’re selling your property privately, we’d recommend redoracting with neutral tones,, as well as limiting the number or personal items and photographs scattered throughout your home.
+If you’re selling a house without an agent, we’d recommend redecorating with neutral tones,, as well as limiting the number or personal items and photographs scattered throughout your home.

 - Carry out any minor repairs: these could be so small that they’ve gone unnoticed by you for years, but a buyer will notice cracked tiles, a leaky tap or a worn patch of carpet.
 If you’d like a detailed evaluation of your property’s condition, instruct a surveyor to carry out a full structural survey.

 Once you feel like your home is in a sellable condition, ask a friend or family member to come and inspect the property; a fresh pair of eyes could reveal small issues that you’d overlooked.

 2. Set a realistic asking price

 When you’re selling your house privately without an estate agent, establishing a fair asking price can be daunting.
 You might not want to involve an estate agent directly in the sale, but most companies offer house valuations free of charge.
 Getting two or three different agents to value your property will give you a clear idea of a fair asking price, but it’s also worth checking listings in local papers for similar properties in the area.

 Some other factors to consider in your asking price are as follows: